 This is the first ‘Politička Škola Josip Broz Tito’.
 It was later known as ‘Spomen-dom Jugoslavije’.
 The complex was a showcase for Yugoslavian modernist architecture when it opened in 1975.

 The school was used for the education of members of the Communist Party.
 The buildings were designed by architects Ivan Filipčić and Berislav Šerbetić, who received several important architecture awards for their design of this complex.

 Today the interior is like a blueprint for 1970s modern living.
-The facility is owned by the state.
-It’s officially a science and study centre ‘Znanstveno-studijski centar’.
-But the theatre is rarely used, the rest of the complex is abandoned and prey to decay.
+The state owns the facility.
+It’s officially a science and study center ‘Znanstveno-studijski centar’.
+But the theater is rarely used, the rest of the complex is abandoned and prey to decay.
 The Memorial House would be ideal for housing the first Croatian film museum, not only because there is already a 300 seat projection hall, whose nearly 40-year-old equipment is still functional.
-But also Josip Broz Tito was a well-known filmophile.
+But also, Josip Broz Tito was a well-known filmophile.
 I visited ‘Spomen-dom Jugoslavije’ in 2018.